PewDiePie vs. T-Series: Real-time LIVE YouTube subscriber counts

-Swedish YouTuber PewDiePie might have made a startling comeback to retake his position at number one on the YouTube rankings, but T-Series looks to have provided another extraordinary twist in the race to 100 million subscribers.
+Swedish YouTuber PewDiePie might have made several startling comebacks to retake his position at number one on the YouTube rankings, but it looks as if T-Series is now the one storming towards the 100 million subscribers mark.

-There have been some big shifts in the sub counts of these two colossal channels in March and April, with T-Series taking what looked like an impossible lead of 100,000 at one point, only for PewDiePie to mount a stunning comeback and steer 400,000 clear of his rival soon after.
+There have been some big shifts in the sub counts of these two colossal channels in March and April.
+At one point, T-Series reached a lead of 100,000 and many mainstream media outlets wrote PewDiePie off right then and there, only for him to steer 400,000 clear soon after.

-However, after the Indian production company successfully put forward a takedown order to have PewDiePie's new diss track - 'Congratulations' - banned in India, they have since taken the lead again in the most unlikely fashion.
+The Indian production company isn’t showing any signs of slowing down at the wheel this time, though.
+After successfully putting forward a takedown order to have PewDiePie’s new diss track – ‘Congratulations’ – banned in India, they have since managed to record their highest lead yet.

 As a number of shifts in the race to 100 million subscribers have already proven, no matter how large the gap is at any given time, there’s always a chance that one of these behemoths could bounce back.